gaborbata/todo/README.md

 * list <regex> [regex...]        list tasks (only active tasks by default)
 * show <tasknumber>              show all task details
-* repl                           enter read–eval–print loop mode
+* repl                           enter read-eval-print loop mode
 * help                           this help screen

 With list command the following pre-defined regex patterns can be also used:
 :active, :done, :blocked, :started, :new, :all, :today, :tomorrow, :next7days

+Due dates can be also added via tags in task title: "due:YYYY-MM-DD"

 Legend:
 new [ ], done [x], started [>], blocked [!], priority *